a11yproject/a11yproject.com/src/announcements/2020-08-19-lets-support-inert.md

 [HTML's `inert` attribute](https://html.spec.whatwg.org/multipage/interaction.html#inert) has great potential to make the web more accessible.
 Declaring `inert` on an element will remove its interactivity and make it unable to be focused.

-The short explanation:
+## The short version

-- `inert`  would make it dramatically easier to make interactive web experiences accessible.
 - Browser manufacturers often don’t prioritize accessibility-focused features.
 This includes supporting `inert`.
 - [Igalia](https://www.igalia.com/) is a company that makes features for browsers.
 - Igalia is [trying an experiment](https://www.igalia.com/open-prioritization/) in crowd-funding to let the community prioritize new feature work.
 - `inert` is [one of the features they’re considering](https://www.igalia.com/open-prioritization/#inertwebkit).
 - The A11Y Project is [matching up to <strong>$1,000 USD</strong> in donations](https://opencollective.com/html-inert-in-webkit-safari) for `inert`.
-- We encourage you to also do donation matching.
+- We encourage you to share this announcement and ask your employer if they’ll help.

 ## The long version